Gardening & Landscaping Tips | Soil3 Blog

 1. Soil3 does not smother seeds or seedlings like wheat straw can, especially when wheat straw is spread too thick

-2. Wheat straw bring in weed seeds, while Soil3 is cooked to 160 degrees, thereby killing weed seeds
+2. Wheat straw bring in weed seeds, while Soil3 is cooked to 160 degrees, thereby killing weed seeds that are in the material at that time

 3. Soil3 adds nutrients, but what straw ads nothing